 There was a large variety in the data.
 The 2nd year ODP student recorded the most interprofessional interactions during a week at 55, with 46 of these interactions being a direct interaction with the person.
+It was clear that working in the operating theatre setting exposed this student to people from many different professional groups and the interprofessional nature of the operating theatre environment was evident from these results.
 This was followed by the 3rd year radiotherapy student who recorded 48 interactions in the week, but only seven were direct interactions, the other 41 were Proximity 1 - within speaking distance but no interaction with the other person.
+This indicated that several different professionals were present in the radiotherapy department but did not speak directly to the student radiographer.
 These results were probably due to the placements in which students were situated.
 The operating theatre, where the ODP was working is a busy environment where lots of different professionals work and staff members come and go, so the ODP student who was in their final year of training came into contact with many different professionals.
 This could also be said for the 3rd year radiotherapy student too, as a radiotherapy department is an interprofessional environment too.
+It was also of interest that these two students, with the most interactions recorded were in their final year of training, and may therefore have been more confident and aware of the roles of the other professionals.

 The two 3rd year social work students and the 3rd year adult nursing student all recorded nine interactions, but these were slightly different.
 The adult nursing student had only recorded direct interactions (proximity 2), and the social workers had recorded some proximity 1 interactions, one had recorded one of these and the other two.
-This may be due to the location in which they were placed; these two students were in largely uni-professional teams for that week and therefore spent more time interacting with people from their own professional groups than those from other professions.
+All of the interactions recorded by the nursing student were with one other professional, doctors.
+The social work students had included nurses, the police and the probation service.
+These results may be due to the location in which they were placed; these three students were in largely uni-professional teams for that week and therefore spent more time interacting with people from their own professional groups than those from other professions.
 Profession centrism can also provide some explanation, this may be a barrier to interprofessional interactions in some locations where one profession may be dominant.
 Acquavita et al. (2014) found that doctors did not spend time with student nurses in some situations.
 This profession centrism will influence the interactions and level of interactions that occur.
+The results will also be affected by the fact that the participants were all students and may not be spoken to by other professionals as they may not be ‘in charge’ of the care of the service user.

 The two diagnostic radiography students, one from year two and one from year three recorded 19 and 13 interactions respectively, with more proximity 2 interactions.
 With the exception of the 3rd year radiotherapy student, the general trend was that the further on in their course the student was the more proximity 2 interactions they had and the less proximity 1.
 This would perhaps indicate a greater confidence in communicating directly with other professionals as the course progresses.
 It may also be that students further on in their course have a greater awareness of other professionals groups within their practice area and may also get to know individual staff that they interact with on a regular basis.